mendix/docs/content/en/docs/refguide/installation/system-requirements.md

 * The installer is currently not notarized yet; you bypass the dialog box by using right-click > **Open**.

 {{% alert color="warning" %}}
-Administrator rights are required to install Mendix Studio Pro Beta for macOS.
+Administrator rights are required to install Mendix Studio Pro on Mac (Beta).
 {{% /alert %}}

 The following frameworks are required.
 They will be installed automatically by the Studio Pro installer, if necessary: